NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 Some new ideas regarding our unique departure from the first generation of deep learning software design are also introduced.

-Most frameworks for the first-generation of DNNs had a baked-in assumption that performant deep learning systems required stacks of GPUs.
-Given this assumption, the frameworks tended to yield best performance `only when given full control`_ of the GPU devices, and if `any other resource demands`_ are made on the GPU, the GPU ends up performing about the same as a CPU.
+Many frameworks have a baked-in assumption that performant deep learning systems require stacks of GPUs.
+Given this assumption, the frameworks tend to yield best performance `only when given full control`_ of the GPU devices, and if `any other resource demands`_ are made on the GPU, the GPU ends up performing about the same as a CPU.
 Indeed, many GPU manufacturers have gone out of their way to boast of multi-GPU to CPU performance, which is essentially an apples-to-oranges comparison for this very reason.

 As different kinds of deep learning applications emerge, and as layers of complexity for anything other than a :abbr:`Just-in-Time (JIT)` compilation are